bcaffo/ds4ph-bme/assignment1/assignment1.md

 ![Q5 screenshot of github.io/hkim171 webpage.](./question5.PNG)

 ### Question 6
 Bash script file lsfile.sh.
 Takes in argument ./lsfile.sh PATH(/cloud/project/ds4bme) outfile(ds4bmepaths). chmod 775 was used to make lsfile.sh executable without needing to use bash command first.
 Outfile.txt contains the path directory created from the ls command.
-Screenshots in **figure 4,5**.
+Screenshots in **figure 4 & 5**.

 ![Q6a screenshot of lsfile path outfile. path = ds4bme repo.](./question6a.PNG)

 ![Q6b screenshot of outfile ds4bmepaths.txt of repo directory.](./question6b.PNG)

 ### Question 7
-Modified above bash script in question 6 to recognize only .dcm files by using *.dcm. the dcmreader.sh file takes in two arguments.
-1. directory where files should be searched (will not search additional folders if other folders exist) and 2. the output file name which will be saved as a .txt.
+Modified above bash script by using find command instead to recognize only .dcm files by using *.dcm. the dcmreader.sh file takes in two arguments.
+1. directory where to start searching to search all subdirectories within the selected directory 2. the output file name and which directroy the .dcm file is which will be saved as a .txt.
+Multiple test folders including dummy .dcm files were used to test and validate script as seen in **figure 6 & 7**

 ![Q7a screenshot of ./dcmreader.sh PATH outputfile_name as well as directory which is shown to include a couple .dcm files created using unix touch command.](./question7a.PNG)